AureumChaos/LEAP/docs/source/distributed.rst

     tensorflow throws an exception.)

 :context: contains global state where the running number of births and non-viable individuals
     is kept.
-This defaults to `core.context`.
+This defaults to `context`.

 DistributedIndividual
 ^^^^^^^^^^^^^^^^^^^^^